Project a More Powerful Image at Work

 If a woman wants to be perceived as credible, confident, and powerful she has to be aware of the nonverbal signals she’s sending.
 Too often, women on all levels of the corporate ladder unknowingly exhibit behaviors that reduce their authority.

 Women are increasingly ascending the corporate ladder and becoming powerful executives.
-This free webcast offers some tips that help women lead their businesses and rise through the ranks to the top.
+Women's Leadership Workshop offers tips that help women lead their businesses and rise through the ranks to the top.